JasonGrace2282/Music-Ascension/README.md

 Aarush Deshpande, Mihir Nimkar, Anika Dureja and Ayush Rao<br>
 <h1>Game: Music Ascension </h1>
 Problem Statement
-People in class were struggling with music due to lack of music training earlier, or need a different style of teaching then classroom style - other apps may cost money or have ads, or aren’t engaging-so we created this game to make learning music theory more fun.
+People in class were struggling with music due to lack of music training earlier, or need a different style of teaching then classroom style - other apps may cost money or have ads, or aren’t engaging-so we created this game to make learning music theory more fun!
+It is meant to supplement the information learned in school and to be used as a fun way to practice and develop music reading skills.

+<h1>Who is it for?
+What can I run it on?</h1>
+As mentioned previosly, the game is meant for students learning basic music theory in school.
+It is meant to be used as a supplementary tool to the learning happening in school, and can also be used as a practice tool to practice concepts learned.
+The program is designed for windows computers and monitors; some features may not work on other laptops.

 <h1> How to Play?</h1>
 When you open the file, you will be greeted with a screen that shows two buttons, Start and Credits.
 If you click on credits, you can see the image citations.
 However in order to start the game, you must click on start.
 After that, you can choose the level of experience you have with music theory.